-GENERAL IN OTHER THON
+General information

 A brief description of the business model that includes its operating GRI 102-2

 environment, organization and structure GRI 102-7

 GRI 102-3

 Markets served GRI 102-4

-GRI 102-6
+General GRI 102-6

-Oamanal Organizational objectives and strategies GRI 102-14
+Organizational objectives and strategies GRI 102-14

-General Main factors and trends that may affect the company's future evolution GRI 102-14
+Main factors and trends that may affect the company's future GRI 102-14

-GRI 102-15
+evolution GRI 102-15

-GRI 102-54
+Reporting framework GRI 102-54

-Reporting framework GRI 102-46
+Drinciple of Materiality GRI 102-46

 Principle of Materiality - GRI 102-47

-GRI 102-47

-Management approach: description and results of the policies related to GRI 102-15 these issues as well as the main risks related to these issues associated with the group's activities GRI 103-2 Detailed information on the current and foreseeable effects of the company's activities on the environment and, where appropriate, health and safety GRI 102-15 Detailed general Environmental assessment or certification procedures GRI 103-2 nformation Resources devoted to the prevention of environmental risks GRI 103-2 Application of the principle of precaution GRI 102-11 Quantity of provisions and guarantees for environmental risks GRI 103-2 Pollution Measures to prevent, reduce or repair emissions that seriously affect the environment; taking into account any form of air pollution specific to an activity, including noise and light pollution GRI 103-2 GRI 103-2 GRI 306-1 GRI 306-3 (2020) Circular economy and waste prevention and management Prevention, recycling and reuse measures and other forms of recovery and disposal of waste GRI 306-4 (2020) for Sections a,e GRI 306-5 (2020) for Sections a,e Actions to combat food waste GRI 103-2 Water consumption and water supply according to local limitations GRI 301-1 Consumption of raw materials and measures taken to improve the GRI 302-1 efficiency of use GRI 302-3 Bustainable use of resources Direct and indirect consumption of energy GRI 103,2 Measures taken to improve energy efficiency GRI 302-4 Use of renewable energies GRI 302-1 for Sections a,b,e,f,g GRI 305-1 Greenhouse gas emissions generated as a result of the company's GRI 305-2 Climate change activities, including the use of the goods and services it produces GRI 305-3 GRI 305-4 Management taken to adopt to the consequences of climate change GRI 103-2 Measures taken to adapt to the consequences of climate change GRI 201-2 Voluntary medium- and long-term reduction targets for reducing greenhouse gas emissions and the means implemented for this purpose GRI 305-5 Measures taken to preserve or restore biodiversity GRI 304-2 Biodiversity protection Impacts caused by activities or operations in protected areas GRI 304-1
+Issues relating to the environment Management approach: description and results of the policies related to these issues as well as the main risks related to these issues GRI 102-15 associated with the group's activities GRI 103-2 Detailed information on the current and foreseeable effects of the company's activities on the environment and, where appropriate, health and safety GRI 102-15 Detailed general information Environmental assessment or certification procedures GRI 103-2 mormation Resources devoted to the prevention of environmental risks GRI 103-2 Application of the principle of precaution GRI 102-11 Quantity of provisions and guarantees for environmental risks GRI 103-2 Pollution Measures to prevent, reduce or repair emissions that seriously affect the environment; taking into account any form of air pollution specific to an activity, including noise and light pollution GRI 103-2 GRI 103-2 GRI 306-1 0.
+1 Provention, recycling and reuse measures and other forms of GRI 306-3 (2020) Circular economy and waste prevention Prevention, recycling and reuse measures and other forms of . recovery and disposal of waste GRI 306-4 (2020) for and management Sections a,e GRI 306-5 (2020) for Sections a,e Actions to combat food waste GRI 103-2 Water consumption and water supply according to local limitations GRI 303-5 (Version 2018 for Sections a, d Consumption of raw materials and measures taken to improve the efficiency of use GRI 301-1 Sustainable use of GRI 302-1 resources Direct and indirect consumption of energy GRI 302-3 GRI 103,2 Measures taken to improve energy efficiency GRI 302-4 Use of renewable energies GRI 302-1 for Sections a,b,e,f,g GRI 305-1 Greenhouse gas emissions generated as a result of the company's GRI 305-2 activities, including the use of the goods and services it produces GRI 305-3 GRI 305-4 Climate change Measures taken to adapt to the consequences of climate change GRI 103-2 GRI 201-2 Voluntary medium- and long-term reduction targets for reducing greenhouse gas emissions and the means implemented for this purpose GRI 305-5 Measures taken to preserve or restore biodiversity GRI 304-3 Biodiversity Impacts sourced by activities on energeticals is anti-start databased GRI 304-1 protection Impacts caused by activities or operations in protected areas GRI 304-2